mlevanduski/Disaster_Response_Project/README.md

 ## General Information
-- Motivation: Interested in learning more about nightly price influences and trends in Boston Airbnb market
+- Motivation: Interested in learning a foundational knowledge of machine learning algorithms.
+This project provided a great introduction into machine learning libraries and the general process and steps taken in constructing a model from scratch.
+- Skills Learned: Debugging, terminal commands, encapsulation of application functionality into multiple modules and machine learning algorithms/libraries.

 ## Files
 - disaster_categories.csv - csv file that houses categorical message data used in training set